dotnet/aspire/src/Grafana/README.md

   * [ASP.NET Core](https://grafana.com/grafana/dashboards/19924) - Overview of the ASP.NET Core app
   * [ASP.NET Core Endpoint](https://grafana.com/grafana/dashboards/19924) - Detail for a specific ASP.NET Core endpoint

-For instructions for configuring a .NET app to work with the dashboards, see [Export metrics from ASP.NET Core](#export-metrics-from-aspnet-core).
+See [Export metrics from .NET](#export-metrics-from-net) for information on configuring a .NET app to send data to the dashboards.

 ## Screenshot